relab/thesis-proposals/2024/proof-of-storage.md

 - Evaluate your implementation on our BBChain cluster
 - Report on findings and lesson learned from the implementations
 - Compare the new design with existing Proof of Storage algorithms
-- Show how we can aggegate storage proofs to estimate the replication factor in the storage network
+- Show how we can aggregate storage proofs to estimate the replication factor in the storage network

 ### Background on Distributed Storage Systems